michauhl/RBPBench/README.md

 [![Bioconda](https://anaconda.org/bioconda/rbpbench/badges/version.svg)](https://anaconda.org/bioconda/rbpbench)

 RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RNA-binding protein (RBP) binding motifs.
 RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif enrichment and co-occurrence analysis, to benchmarking CLIP-seq peak caller methods as well as comparisons across cell types and CLIP-seq protocols.
-ADD INFO FOR USER MOTIF SUPPORT
+RBPBench supports both sequence and structure motifs, as well as regular expressions.
+Moreover, users can easily provide their own motif collections.

 ## Table of contents